NSO-developer/nso-gitbook/cisco-iosxr_gnmi/README.md

   --------------------------

     Export the customized and rebuilt NED.
 The exported archive file can then be used to install the NED package in other NSO instances.
-The name of the file will by default have the following format ncs-<NSO version>-<NED name>-<NED-version>-customized.tgz.
+The name of the file will have the following format ncs-<NSO version>-<NED name>-<NED-version>-customized.tgz.

       Input arguments: